The Ex-Mrs. Bradford

-The Ex-Mrs. Bradford is a 1936 American comedy-mystery film.
+The Ex-Mrs. Bradford is a 1936 American comedy mystery film.
 William Powell and Jean Arthur star as a divorced couple who investigate a murder at a racetrack.
-This was the last film directed by Stephen Roberts before his untimely death from a heart attack.
+This was the last film directed by Stephen Roberts before his death from a heart attack.

-The similarity between RKO's The Ex-Mrs. Bradford and M-G-M's The Thin Man (1934) and was speculated about given the chances that RKO's film would eclipse After the Thin Man (1936), which was to be released later in the year, at the box office.
+The similarity between RKO's The Ex-Mrs. Bradford and M-G-M's The Thin Man (1934) was speculated about given the chances that RKO's film would eclipse After the Thin Man (1936), which was to be released later in the year, at the box office.
 Modern sources claim that the film was RKO's third most successful production of 1936.

 Plot

 Wealthy murder mystery writer Paula Bradford (Jean Arthur) returns from her worldwide travels to see her former husband, surgeon Dr. Lawrence "Brad" Bradford (William Powell).
 He had divorced her because she was always involving him in real-life murder cases, but she wants him back.
 When a jockey riding the favorite dies while leading a race, she is convinced it was murder.
 She and Mike North (Frank M. Thomas), the horse's trainer, persuade the reluctant doctor to investigate.
 Brad is puzzled when he finds traces of gelatin on the corpse.

 Then he receives an envelope at home addressed to North.
 North telephones a little later to say he sent it and will come pick it up.
 Someone claiming to be North calls shortly afterward and instructs Brad to meet him somewhere else, but without the money.
 Curious, Brad opens the envelope to find a great deal of money and replaces it with some torn up magazine pieces.
 Suspicious, Brad takes a taxi, but gets out a short distance away and returns to his suite.
 As he anticipated, a burglar is inside looking for the envelope.
 When the two men start fighting, Paula tries to help using a skull she picks up, but ends up knocking out Brad instead, allowing the intruder to get away.

 Soon after, the doorbell rings.
 When Brad opens the door, North's body falls in.
 Police Inspector Corrigan (James Gleason) names Brad as the main suspect in the second death.
 Now Brad has to solve both murders to clear himself.

 All sorts of suspects present themselves: Nick Martel (Robert Armstrong), a bookie who owed North $125,000 for a winning bet; Leroy Hutchins (Ralph Morgan), the owner of the winning horse; John Summers (Grant Mitchell), the favorite's owner; Mrs. Summers, who is seeing Martel behind her husband's back; and Summer's lawyer, Henry Strand (an uncredited Frank Reicher).